-Also in 2016, Mazar malware is downloaded when users click on a innocent looking link designed to look like a multimedia message.
-When unsuspecting Android users click on the link, it installs malware that enables anonymous internet connections to the device, allowing those who connect to it to have administrator rights to the device.
+HummingBad malware infected over 10 million Android devices in the summer of 2016.
+The malware was capable of taking over an Android smartphone or tablet, stealing and selling a device’s user information, and downloading and installing unauthorized apps.Also in 2016, Mazar malware is downloaded when users click on an innocent-looking link designed to look like a multimedia message.
+When unsuspecting Android users click on the link, it installs malware that enables anonymous internet connections to access the device, allowing those who connect to it to have administrator rights to the device.

-More recently, in April of 2017, a new malware strain hit at least 600,000 Android devices, disguised as a game guide for such popular games as Pokemon GO and FIFA Mobile.
+In April of 2017, a new malware strain hit at least 2 million Android devices, disguised as a game guide for such popular games as Pokemon GO and FIFA Mobile.

 In this article, I’ll discuss what kinds of malware is lurking out there, waiting to attack unsuspecting and trusting Android users.
 I’ll also share some telltale signs that your device might be harboring one of these nasty bugs.

-Type of Android Malware and Viruses
+Types of Android Malware and Viruses

-You might ask what the difference is between virus and malware?
-Don’t they both infect your device, and play all sorts of havoc with your personal data?
+You might ask: what is the difference between viruses and malware?
+Don’t they both infect your device and wreak all sorts of havoc with your personal data?

-By touching multiple files, a virus improves its chances at being spread around by an infected file getting copied from the infected machine to another machine, where the infection again takes hold, and starts the replication cycle all over again.
+By touching multiple files, a virus improves its chances of being spread around by an infected file getting copied from the infected machine to another computer, where the infection again takes hold and starts the replication cycle all over again.

-Despite all of this, possibly due to their lack of a better term, many users still use the word “virus” to describe the malware that afflicts modern mobile devices.
+Despite all of this, and possibly due to their lack of a better term, many users still use the word “virus” to describe the malware that afflicts modern mobile devices.

-Malware is more likely what an unlucky Android user will find their device inflicted with.
+Malware is more likely what an unlucky Android user will find their device afflicted with.
 Malware usually takes the form of a malicious app that is installed on a device and then quietly occupies itself with doing various devious things.

-As a rule, malware hides inside of, what to all appearances, seems to be a legitimate app.
+As a rule, malware hides inside of what, to all appearances, seems to be a legitimate app.
 Remember when “Flappy Bird” was such a popular app, and about 12 million various versions of the app were released?

-It’s a good chance a number of those Flappy Bird clones contained bits of malware that monitored smartphone and tablet usage when users weren’t tapping the screen to keep that damn bird in the air.
+There’s a good chance a number of those Flappy Bird clones contained bits of malware that monitored smartphone and tablet usage when users weren’t tapping the screen to keep that damn bird in the air.

 How Do Android Devices Get Infected?

 Nearly 2 million devices are believed to be infected by malware called “FalseGuide,” which was hidden in over 40 apps posing as guides for popular games Pokemon GO and FIFA.

 FalseGuide adds any infected device to its botnet without their users’ knowledge.
 It then uses the infected devices for adware and various other nefarious purposes, using the principle of distributed computing across the devices.

-Two new malicious apps containing the FalseGuide code were uploaded to the Google Play store at the beginning of April, and were downloaded by multiple users before Google removed the apps.
+Two new malicious apps containing the FalseGuide code were uploaded to the Google Play store at the beginning of April and were downloaded by multiple users before Google removed the apps.
 A recent estimate by Check Point indicates upwards of 2 million devices were infected by the bad code.

 FalseGuide, as well as similar malware apps, asks for device admin permission when it is being installed.
-This is an unusual permission for a game guide to ask for to say the least.
+This is an unusual permission for a game guide to ask for, to say the least.
 It does so to avoid being deleted by the user.
-(Any app that asks for such permissions during installation could be up to no good, always think twice before allowing such permissions on your device.)
+(Any app that asks for such permissions during installation could be up to no good - always think twice before allowing such permissions on your device.)

-Telltale Signs of a Malware infection
+Telltale Signs of a Malware Infection

 There are telltale signs that could indicate your device has a bad case of malware.
 However, keep in mind that just because your phone or tablet may be showing some of these symptoms, it doesn’t necessarily mean your device is infected.

 Worsening Battery Life

-Malware can sometimes be contacting its developers over your cellular or Wi-Fi connection a number of times a day, sending information it has collected back to its home base.
+Malware can sometimes be contacting its developers over your cellular or Wi-Fi connection numerous times a day, sending information it has collected back to its home base.
 Or, it could be downloading fresh ads in the case of spam-puking adware.

 Larger Cellular Bills